NgocTMPhan/Sample-API-project-for-Swagger/README.md

-# Katalon Studio Samples: Sample-API-project-for-Swagger
+# Katalon Studio Samples: Sample-API-project-for-Swagger.
 Katalon Studio is a free and easy-to-use automated functional and regression testing platform.
 It provides users the ability to implement full automated testing solutions for their application projects with minimal engineering and programming skill requirements.
 -----------------------------------------------------------------------------------------------------------------------------------
 The Sample API project for Swagger perform API automation test on Swagger using Katalon Studio.
 The examples in this project very common test cases.

-#Getting Started
+# Getting Started
+These instruction will get you a copy of the project up and running on your local machine.

+# Prerequisites